raouldc/Matrix-Operations/README.md

 Matrix-Operations
 =================

-Dot, Cross Product, vector and matrix multiplication in C++
+Implementation of Dot, Cross Product, vector and matrix multiplication operations in C++